dappgenie/icb-blog/content/fr/health/holistic-nutrition-beyond-diets-food-as-medicine-approach.md

 ---
-title: Holistic Nutrition: Beyond Diets, The Food as Medicine Approach
+title: "Holistic Nutrition: Beyond Diets, The Food as Medicine Approach"
 date: 05/04/2025
 description: Discover how whole foods can address specific health concerns, boost immunity, and promote overall wellbeing through an evidence-based functional nutrition approach that treats food as a powerful tool for optimal health.
 tags: